-Our goal, on the plate, is simply this: to use beautiful local produce and the best possible products to create food that is colorful, fresh, fulfilling and healthful — food that makes you feel good.
+Our goal, on the plate, is simply this: to use beautiful local produce and the best possible products to create food that is colorful, fresh, exciting and nourishing — food that makes you feel good!

 AND WHO ARE WE, ANYWAY?

 We’re friends who have spent years collaborating (in the kitchen and beyond!).
-We believe gathering around the table for a beautiful meal to be one of life’s great joys.
+We believe gathering around the table for a bountiful meal to be one of life’s great joys.
 We built this site with the hope that it might inspire you to don an apron and do the same — or, at the very least, that it might make your life a little more delicious!